-Make your own homemade candy for Easter (or anytime!) with this easy no bake recipe for Crispy Chocolate Covered Almond Butter Eggs filled with brown rice cereal and almond butter.
+Make your own homemade candy for Easter (or anytime!) with this easy no bake Crispy Chocolate Easter Eggs recipe with brown rice cereal and almond butter.
+Only 6 ingredients and ready in 30 minutes!

 When I was a child, Easter was one of my favorite holidays, second only to Christmas.
 The only thing better than waking up to a bunch of presents under a tree was waking up to a bunch of candy in a basket.